 The assembler is a component of the IBM System/360 Operating System and, as such, functions under control of the operating system.
-The operating system provides the assembler with input/output, library, and other services needed in assembling a source program.
+The operating system provides the assembler with input/output, library, and services needed in assembling a source program.
 In a like manner, the object program produced by the assembler will normally operate under control of the operating system and depend on it for input/output and other services.
 In writing the source program, the programmer must include statements requesting the desired functions from the operating system.
 These statements are discussed in the control program services publication.
-The introduction and the concepts and facilities publications provide further information on system relationships. operating Input/output considerations are discussed in the data management publication.
+The introduction and the concepts and facilities publications provide further information on operating system relationships.
+Input/output considerations are discussed in the data management publication.

-This section presents information about assembler language coding conventions, assembler source statement structure, addressing, and the sectioning and linking of programs.
+This section presents information about assembler language coding conventions and assembler source statement structure addressing.